 After a 12-month period from being granted ILR, applicants may be eligible to apply for British Citizenship.

-If you require further advice in relation to the Innovator Visa, please feel free to contact us on 0161 826 6922.
+If you require further advice in relation to the Innovator Visa, please contact us.